ocsigen/html_of_wiki/README.md

 # html_of_wiki

-`html_of_wiki` is a static website generator used to generate online documentation of software project.
+`html_of_wiki` is a static website generator for software projects.

 It is a powerful, language independant, wikicréole compiler, able to manage the documentation of several versions of multiple projects---all with a single